 Our experienced goldsmiths will use the most appropriate and most cost efficient method of repairing your piece of jewelry.
 Estimates are given for your approval prior to proceeding with the work.
 Repairs take approximately 2 weeks, but certain pieces can be "rushed" to accommodate a special occasion.
 We specialize and offer the following, but are not limited to, types of repairs listed below.

-• Insurance Replacement Value: This type of appraisal is most common and is used for insurance purposes.
+• Insurance Replacement Value is a type of appraisal that is most common and is used for insurance purposes.
 This should be attached to your homeowner's or renter's policy to ensure proper coverage in the event of a loss, theft, or damage.
 This value states the amount it would cost to replace an item with a brand new piece of similar quality.
 (We recommend that your appraisal be updated periodically.
 Check annually with your jeweler or insurance agent about the necessity of updating your appraisal.
 This will ensure that your insurance policy remains current, and in the event of a loss you will be covered).

-• Fair Market Value: Is used to determine a fair selling price for an item between a willing seller and a willing buyer.
+• Fair Market Value is used to determine a fair selling price for an item between a willing seller and a willing buyer.
 It takes into account the current condition of the item, demographic location, seller's due diligence, methods of divestment, and economic trends.

-• Estate Value: Is used when determining the value for the settlement of an estate.
+• Estate Value is used when determining the value for the settlement of an estate.
 It establishes a baseline cash equivalency value of any given jewelry item that most accurately represents a real monetary exchange for the purpose of paying estate taxes as a component to one's total estate holdings.
 This appraisal will place the lowest value on an item.

-Chapman Jewelers buys your unwanted or broken gold and platinum.
+Chapman Diamond Jewelers buys your unwanted or broken gold and platinum.
 Bring your items in and we'll evaluate them while you wait.